cpraveen/numa/newton.md

 which is in the interval $[\shalf,1]$.

 We define the function using `sympy` and automatically compute its derivative.
-Then we make functions out of these.
+Then we make functions out of these and plot them.

 ```{code-cell}
 x = sympy.Symbol('x')